IndiePython/nodezator-sdd/README.md

 ## Table of contents

+Software design document for Nodezator/README (you are here)

+- Overview
+- Table of contents
+- Stakeholders
+- Context

 Chapters

-1. Software design document for Nodezator/README (you are here)
 1. [Nodezator definition, usage and goals](ch-nodezator-definition-usage-goals.md)
 1. [The power of gamedev/games with Python and Nodezator's role](ch-power-gamedev-nodezator-role.md)
 1. How Nodezator was designed